AlixFachin/AlixFachin/README.md

 Hi everyone, I am Alix Fachin, software developer based out of Japan. :japan:

-- I am currently working on a few side projects to deepen my understanding of JavaScript 🔬
+- I am currently working on a few side projects to play around with LLMs and to keep posted with (more or less) recent dev developments.
+- I try to participate in [AtCoder](https://atcoder.jp) competitive programming contests every week.
+I am using Rust for this.
+- I like participating as well in [Advent of Code](https://adventofcode.com) 🎄, although it's not easy as Christmas is the busiest time of the year at work...

 - My wish list of projects I'd like to achieve: 😄 🎅
-  - I want to code a simple app with `React Native` and publish the app on app stores 📱, to understand the full development cycle. ♻️
+  - I want to code and app with [htmx](https://htmx.org) to see how fast it can help with quick and simple website design.
-  - I want to learn `Rust`, and to practice here are a few ideas:
-      - Making a library of data structures in Rust
-      - Using a crate of image processing, to connect to other JavaScript programs through WebAssembly
-  - I want to get better at `atcoder.com`, that requires however some very specific practice!
+  - I'd like to compile Rust into WebAssembly and re-use those algorithms in a webpage (e.g. array sorting algorithms or other basic stuff).
   - I'd like to get the basics of security 🏴‍☠️ - going through a course on `TryHackMe` or something equivalent
   - I'd like to write regularly blog articles (and if possible some in Japanese 👹 )
+  - I'd like to code an app with [Electron](https://www.electronjs.org) to experiment the intersection of WebAPI and Node

-- Fun fact: I went to a cooking school for a year during a break in my carreer.
+- Fun fact: I went to a cooking school 🥐 for a year during a break in my carreer.
 Great experience which taught me humility, attention to details, hard work, and so many other things. (recipe of puff pastry being one of those).

 - Some non-programming related stuff:
     - First video game every played: `New Zealand Story` on Amiga 500